Man killed in after-hours fight in N. Minneapolis recalled as respectful, generous

 Witnesses told police that Awwal had been jumped by a group of men outside an after-hours party July 24 near N. Lowry and Newton avenues in north Minneapolis.
 As he lay vulnerable, several of his attackers continued punching and kicking him, his mother said.

-Atinuke said the friends her son was with that night have offered few other details about that night.
-But several of them later reposted several videos of the assault on Instagram.
+Ladipo said the friends her son was with that night have offered few other details about the beating.
+But several of them later reposted videos of the assault on Instagram.
 In one clip, an unidentified man is seen punching Awwal while holding him in a headlock.
 Someone off-screen can be heard telling the assailant to "let him go."
 Another clip shows Awwal getting knocked to the ground and rendered unconscious.

 He was in his "prime," she said, after getting married last year and then starting an internship at an IT company in Burnsville.
 He also helped out with the family's home care business.
 For the past few months, he had been saving up to start his own business, with a plan of buying up condos, rehabilitating them and renting them out on Airbnb, she said.

 Whatever he was, he wasn't a fighter, his mother said.
 She had raised him in the church, instilling the value of working hard and respecting his elders.
-An online fundraising page set up for the family features a bible verse Mathew 11:28 "Come to me all who are weary and heavy laden and I will give you rest."
+An online fundraising page set up for the family features a Bible verse, Matthew 11:28: "Come to me all who are weary and heavy laden and I will give you rest."

 "This is a boy that people would ask me if they could introduce him to their niece or their daughter," Atinuke said.